Arthur P. Bedou

 *Arthur P. Bedou was born on this date in 1882.
 He was a Black photographer based in New Orleans.

-Arthur Paul Bedou was born in New Orleans, Louisiana, one of five children of Armand Bedou and Marie Celeste Coustaut.
+Arthur Paul Bedou was born in New Orleans, Louisiana, the fifth child of Armand Bedou and Marie Celeste Coustaut.
 His family was poor, and he received very little education; as a photographer, he was largely self-taught.
-Bedou worked for a time as a clerk, but by 1899 he was taking pictures, and his career started in earnest when a photograph he took of a solar eclipse in 1900 received wide notice.
+Bedou worked for a time as a clerk, but by 1899, he was taking pictures, and his career started in earnest when a photograph he took of a solar eclipse in 1900 received wide notice.

 His position brought him further commissions to photograph notables, including George Washington Carver, Theodore Roosevelt, Andrew Carnegie, and Julius Rosenwald.
 Through the connection to Washington, the school's founding principal, Bedou, was invited to become the official photographer of the Tuskegee Institute.
-Shortly after Washington's death, however, he was replaced as the school's official photographer by Battey, who at the time was favored by campus officials for various reasons.
+Shortly after Washington's death, however, Battey replaced him as the school's official photographer, who at the time was favored by campus officials for various reasons.

 He was also in demand by other Black colleges and schools, such as Fisk University, to document life on their campuses and by professional organizations such as the National Negro Business League, the National Medical Association, and the National Baptist Convention.
 In the 1920s, Bedou opened his photography studio in New Orleans, where he photographed everything from Black families and their children to the laying of the cornerstone at Corpus Christi Church to the visits of jazz bands and celebrity speakers.

-His photographs often appeared in the Louisiana Weekly (a newspaper with a primarily black circulation) and the general-circulation newspaper Louisiana Times-Picayune.
-His photographs won several awards over the years, including the 1907 Jamestown Tercentennial Exposition gold medal.
+His photographs often appeared in the Louisiana Weekly (a newspaper with a primarily Black circulation) and the general circulation of the Louisiana Times-Picayune.
+Over the years, his photographs won several awards, including the 1907 Jamestown Tercentennial Exposition gold medal.
 Bedou prospered and invested in real estate and companies like the People's Industrial Life Insurance Company of Louisiana, of which he was a director and vice president for many years.

 Bedou photographed numerous events, activities, and portraits around the Xavier University of Louisiana campus from 1917 to the late 1950s.
 When he died on July 2, 1966, he left much of his fortune to educational institutions, and his wife, Lillia Bedou, founded a scholarship in his honor at Xavier University of Louisiana.
 Since her death, the scholarship has been known as the Arthur and Lillia Bedou Scholarship.
 Xavier University, Archives & Special Collections also holds an extensive collection of his photographs.